ZwodahS/timetrack/README.md

 ## Build

 ```
-make gcc
+make
 ```
+By default this will create a hashlink program that will run via the hashlink vm.
+Alternative you can `make gcc` to create the binary instead.
+This requires you to download all the required hashlink files to compile.

-Output will be in bin/timetrack
+In that case output will be in `bin/timetrack`

 ## Known Issues